Here are words worth reading twice: An eye exam can make legends. Just ask Billie Jean King.

 |Billie Jean King tells Pearle Vision how an eye exam changed her game.|

 An eye exam can open up possibilities for a fuller life for everyone, not just tennis champs — and it’s easier today than ever to get one.
-Thanks to new technologies and the expanded availability of eye doctors, you can locate an eye care expert with flexible hours and schedule an exam online or on your mobile device in minutes.
+Thanks to new technologies and the expanded availability of eye doctors, you can locate an eye doctor with flexible hours and schedule an exam online or on your mobile device in minutes.

 From muscles to heart: 4 reasons to get an eye exam